-How strong Is my eye prescription?
+How strong is my eye prescription?

-Deciphering your eye prescription should be less about how “bad” it is, and more about how corrective vision can improve your eyesight.
+Deciphering your eye prescription should be less about how “bad” it is, and more about how vision correction can improve your eyesight.
 The goal of glasses and contacts is always 20/20 vision, no matter what your prescription reads.

 The numbers, decimals, pluses and minuses may seem like a language spoken only by eye doctors, but their meanings are more straightforward than you might think: They all relate to common eye conditions in some way.